javascript-obfuscator/javascript-obfuscator/README.md

 Allows to run the obfuscated source code only on specific domains and/or sub-domains.
 This makes really hard for someone to just copy and paste your source code and run it elsewhere.

+If the source code isn't run on the domains specified by this option, the browser will be redirected to a passed to the [`domainDest`](#domaindest) option domain or URL.

 ##### Multiple domains and sub-domains
 It's possible to lock your code to more than one domain or sub-domain.
 For instance, to lock it so the code only runs on **www.example.com** add `www.example.com`.
 To make it work on the root domain including any sub-domains (`example.com`, `sub.example.com`), use `.example.com`.